jpfreeley/jpfreeley/_posts/2016-09-27-GA-DSI-Project-01.md

 <br><br>*NOTE1:* there is also a 'summary' row denoted by "All" in the State column which represents the national averages
 <br>*NOTE2:* Washington, DC is treated as a "State"

 ### PARSE THE DATA

+The csv data was brought into Python as a list of lists and converted to a properly typed dictionary data structure.
+Several different dictionaries were created for various functional reasons.

 ### MINE THE DATA

+The data was statistically described using mean, standard deviation, minimum and maximum for each of the numeric columns of the dataset.

 ### REFINE THE DATA

+The data provided did not require further refinement

 ### BUILD A DATA MODEL

+There was no need to build a data model for this project.

 ### PRESENT RESULTS

+TBD

 ### DEPLOY AND VALIDATE

+There was no need to deploy nor validate functions, methods nor algorithms for this project.